Welcome to Special Services

 - Adaptive - ability to perform self-help skills independently

-Hamblen County School Psychologists are experts in psychology and education who serve children in the school setting.
+Hamblen County School Psychologists are experts in psychology and education serving children in the school setting.
 These services include: